Super Bowl magic: Patrick Mahomes, Chiefs beat Eagles

 The 27-year-old Mahomes became the third player to win his second NFL MVP award before age 28.
 He also became the youngest QB to start three Super Bowls.
 Then, Mahomes became the first player to win the Super Bowl the same season he was MVP after nine straight players lost.

-Just five years after winning the first Super Bowl in franchise history, the Eagles came close with a new coach — Nick Sirianni — and new quarterback — Hurts.
+Just five years after winning the first Super Bowl in franchise history, the Eagles (16-4) came close with a different coach and new quarterback.
+Nick Sirianni replaced Doug Pederson in 2021 and Hurts took over for Carson Wentz in late 2020.

 The Eagles marched 75 yards down the field with Hurts scoring from the 1 for a 7-0 lead, and controlled the ball for almost 22 minutes in the first half.